viant/dsunit/docs/README.md

 ## Datastore initialization

-Before preparing dataset, dsunit needs to know what datastore is being used and  details for all tables used in tests.
+Before preparing dataset, dsunit needs to know what datastore is being used including details about all tables used in tests.
-The easiest way to provide that is to create a test directory and placing there datastore_init.json.
+The easiest way to provide that is to create a test directory with datastore_init.json.
-This json represent  [InitDatastoresRequest] (./../api.go#InitDatastoresRequest).
+This JSON represent  [InitDatastoresRequest] (./../api.go#InitDatastoresRequest).

 Please refer to [datastore_init.json](./../example/datastore_init.json) as example for various datatsore.
-Note that different datastore implementation needs different configuration parameter specified.
+Note that different datastore implementation needs different configuration parameters.
-Datastore  clear operation is only possible on datastores, which name contain 'test' keyword.
+Note that datastore  clear operation is only possible on datastores, which name contain 'test' keyword.
 This is safety meassures to avoid droping schema on staging/production datastore.